AI experts sharing free tutorials to accelerate your business.

 Process:

 1. Validate the commodity and classify — For each freight line, compute density (lb/ft³) from the dimensions and weight.
 Cross-check the stated freight class against the density band; flag mismatches.
-If an NMFC # is missing, propose the most likely match from the commodity description and note it as proposed, not confirmed.
+Before guessing, check the commodity against the company's saved NMFC map in config.yml (bol.nmfc_subscription.saved_map) — for recurring SKUs the company ships, this yields a class the company has already confirmed, which can be marked confirmed-from-company-history rather than proposed.
+If an NMFC # is missing and the commodity is not in the saved map, propose the most likely match from the commodity description and note it as proposed, not confirmed.
 Never output a class without either an NMFC reference or a "CLASS TBD — confirm with carrier" flag

 2. Sanity-check weights and counts — Confirm total piece count, total handling-unit count, and total weight add up across lines.
 Flag weight totals that look round-number-suspicious for the commodity (often a re-weigh trigger)